 There are three genes that have close association with sleep or sleep disturbance.
 SHANK3 impacts sleep in some individuals with PMS, but PIM3 (see this paper) and PRR5 (see this paper) have been identified in studies that explore which genes regulate circadian rhythms (so called, “clock” genes).

 Gene associated with lymphedema

 CELSR1, the gene important for proper orientation of cells during neurodevelopment, is also associated with inherited lymphedema.
 Presumably CELSR1 influences cell orientation and the structure in the lymph system during development.

 Genes that have unknown function

 We must recognize that just because a gene has never been closely studied, that does not mean it is unimportant.
-In fact, one genomic study has provided a convincing argument that genes of unknown function are as important as the well-characterized genes.
+In fact, one genomic study makes a convincing argument that genes of unknown function are just as important as the well-characterized genes.
 PMS has 7 genes likely to be important, yet not well-studied: TRABD, ZBED4, SMC1B, PHF21B, SCUBE1, SREBF2, and XRCC6.
 The first two genes, TRABD and ZBED4, are of very special concern.
 One copy of each gene is missing in over 95% of individuals with terminal deletions.
-It is imperative we find out what these genes are doing and why their loss might be highly impactful in PMS.
+It is imperative we find out what these genes are doing and how loss impacts PMS.